Frequently Asked Questions

 Q: What are player evaluations?
 Does my child need to attend?

-A: Prior to each spring season, player evaluations are held at the Major and Minor levels.
-If the number of players supports more than one team at the Intermediate level, a player evaluation may be held for that level as well.
+A: Prior to each spring season, player evaluations are held at the Minor, Major, and Intermediate levels.
 Coaches and managers will run players through a variety of drills to assess their skill levels.
 This helps managers select players during the upcoming drafts and helps to maintain fair team selections.
-All players registered for the Minor level and any player who was not on a Major roster the previous spring season must attend at least 50% of the player evaluation sessions offered.
+All players registered for the Minor or Intermediate levels and any player who was not on a Major roster the previous spring season must attend at least 50% of the player evaluation sessions offered.

 Q: Are any players "cut" after player evaluations?